SquareGPS/navixy-api/docs/panel-api/resources/subpaas/session.md

 #### Errors

 * 13 –
-    * The dealer is not paas.
+    * The dealer is not PaaS type.
-    * The dealer has different status than `NOT_BLOCKED`.
+    * The dealer has a status other than `NOT_BLOCKED`.
-    * The dealer's tariff does not allow subpaases.
+    * The dealer's tariff does not allow SubPaaS accounts.
-    * Found subpaas is not in `NOT_BLOCKED` status.
+    * The found SubPaaS is not in `NOT_BLOCKED` status.